dexhorthy/k8s-troubleshoot-workshop/workshop.md

 4. Providing feedback to end users to fix problems
 5. Additional Challenges for the brave

-Prerequisites: A Small K8s cluster
+Prerequisite: A Small K8s cluster
 --------

 A small Kubernetes cluster.
 For the CPU constraint logic to work as intended, a single-node cluster with 1 CPU core is recommended.
 Docker desktop or minikube are appropriate choices here.
 With GKE, you can accomplish this with: